rsta2/circle-docs/docs/devices/network-devices.rst

 .. cpp:function:: boolean CBcm4343Device::CreateOpenNet (const char *pSSID, int nChannel, bool bHidden)

 	Creates an open WLAN network (AP mode) with the SSID ``pSSID`` on channel ``nChannel``.
 The SSID is hidden, if ``bHidden`` is ``TRUE``.
 Returns ``TRUE`` on success.

+.. cpp:function:: boolean CBcm4343Device::DestroyOpenNet (void)

+	Destroys a created open WLAN network.
+It can be created afterwards again.
+Returns ``TRUE`` on success.